How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: Defining the Uncertainty Framework and Testing Methodology

-The currently popular procedures for testing uncertainty estimates in neural networks are largely influenced by \cite{hernandez2015probabilistic}.
-In this article the authors systematically test their uncertainty estimates on ten different real-world data sets.
-The data sets that are being used are listed in Table \ref{Tab: datasets}.
+The loglikelihood testing approach assumes the uncertainty estimation method outputs a density $p(y \mid \bm{x})$, usually a normal distribution with mean $\hat{f}(\bm{x})$ and standard deviation $\hat{\sigma}_{\text{predictive}}$.
+The objective is to get the highest average loglikelihood on the test set:

+Evaluating the likelihood tests how well the predicted density matches the true data generating density.
+This density could subsequently be used to make prediction intervals.

-Using these data sets, they carry out the following procedure. \begin{description} \item[Step 1:] Standardize the data so that it has zero mean and unit variance. \item[Step 2:] Split the data in a training and test set.
+This approach has been popularised by \citet{hernandez2015probabilistic}.
+In their paper, they tested their method, probabilistic backpropagation, on ten publicly available real-world data sets (see Table \ref{Tab: datasets}).
+Using these data sets, they carried out the following procedure. \begin{description} \item[Step 1:] Standardize the data so that it has zero mean and unit variance. \item[Step 2:] Split the data in a training and test set.
 They apply a 90/10 split. \item[Step 3:] Train the network using 40 epochs and update the weights of the network after each data point.
 They use a network with one hidden layer containing 50 hidden units.
 For the two largest data sets, \textit{Protein Structure} and \textit{Year Prediction MSD}, they chose 100 hidden units. \item[Step 4:] Repeat steps 2 and 3 a total of 20 times and report the average root mean squared error (\textit{RMSE}) and loglikelihood (\textit{LL}) on the test set and their standard deviations.
 They undo the standardization before calculating the \textit{RMSE} and \textit{LL}. \end{description}